How to Read & Understand Pet Food Labels

 Of course, this information doesn’t really explain much, so to put it as simply as possible, forget about the K and just view this measurement as calories.
 A Kcal is a Calorie, as you and I understand them in our own diets.

-10 Red Flag Ingredients in Dog Food
+Red Flag Ingredients on Pet Food Labels

 1. Grains First